justinrlee/dcos-notes/distributed-setup.md

 This is a three step process:
 - Configure CentOS with the Docker yum repo
 - Configure Docker to use OverlayFS (basically, we're configuring a systemd override file before Docker is first installed and started
-- Install and the Docker engine
+- Install and start the Docker engine

 1. Set up the Docker yum repo: